Ashtanga Yoga is my passion

 My travels also took me to Japan where I taught professionally from 2005 to 2011.
 After teaching in Tokyo, I established my own yoga school and developed a vibrant yoga community in the beautiful seaside city of Kamakura.
 Ashtanga continues to flourish there and whenever possible I return to teach in Kamakura and nurture the relationships that I cherish.

 Over the years I have run morning Mysore programs as well as taught and facilitated yoga intensives, retreats, workshops and events.
-I have also continued to practice Vipassana meditation over the past 16 years and regularly attend retreats.
+I have also continued daily meditation over the past 16 years and regularly attend retreats.

 I remain deeply grateful to Gwendoline and the other dedicated teachers who have supported me in yoga, in particular Nancy Gilgoff, John Scott, Basia Lipska, and Peter Sanson who I now practice with in New Zealand.

 I consider it an honour and a joy to share the practice of Ashtanga Yoga with others and see the positive impact it can achieve in their lives.

 I hold current Essential First Aid certification with the New Zealand Red Cross.